abd0ne/nova/README.md

     nova
        |--- spring-boot-data-rest: exposes REST webservices via repositories
        |--- spring-boot-hateoas : RESTful using HATEOAS
-## To import this project into STS or IntelliJ IDEA
+## To import this project into STS or open with IntelliJ IDEA

 If you want to import these project into your local IDE setup -